yaybu/touchdown/docs/framework.rst

         This is the name of an API service, for example ``ec2`` or ``sns``.
 It matches the parameter you would pass to botocore's ``create_client()``.

 Under the hood finding a resource generally involves calling an API that returns a list of resources.
-Touchdown will automatically handle pagination where botocore provides a paginator but it needs helping filtering the objects returned:
+Touchdown will automatically handle pagination where botocore provides a paginator but it needs help filtering the objects returned:

   * Some listing API's take a name parameter and can return a list of a single matching item.